-The Trigger Trombone Guide will take you through everything you need to know about the Bflat Tenor Trombone with F attachment, from open or traditional wrap to string or mechanical linkage to how to buy a trombone online.
+Ready for your first trigger trombone or need an upgrade?
+Our Trigger Trombone Guide will take you through everything you need to know about the tenor trombone with f-attachment, from open or traditional wrap, to string or mechanical linkage.

 Intermediate trombonists who are advancing from a straight slide trombone to the F attachment find a trigger trombone much easier to play.
 You can access notes higher up on the slide that are played further down the slide on a straight trombone.
 For example, F which is played in the 6th position can be played in the first position with a trigger.
 Advanced trombonists love the quicker access to notes as they are accessible in different positions with the trigger.